||Not-for-Profit Accounting & Reporting Made Simple|

 FAS Nos.
 116 and 117, and other NPO guidance issued by the FASB and the AICPA, have given rise to an array of reporting options and accounting interpretations.
 Many NPOs approach these options and interpretations strategically, seeking to address the interests and concerns of resource providers and other financial statement users.
 These strategic issues are addressed in Chapter 6.

-This program is divided into six (6) chapters and an index.
+This program is divided into seven (7) chapters.